damncabbage/deadname.id.au/_posts/2017-01-11-effective-types-type-wrappers-with-flow.markdown

 We only export `validateEmail`, `unwrap` and the `Email` type itself.
 In doing so, make sure that *any* `Email` values being tossed around our app have been passed through the `validateEmail` function; there's no other way to make one without using an `any` backdoor, and we can use [eslint to warn whenever we try to use these](https://www.npmjs.com/package/eslint-plugin-flowtype#eslint-plugin-flowtype-rules-no-weak-types).

+For me personally, this guarantee is important.
+The more guarantees I have about things when I'm writing code (eg. in this case, any `Email` I have is always a validated value), I find the more focused I can be on a piece of work; the more "local" I can think.

 ## A Sliding Scale of Safety